 Global Education Oregon Course Equivalencies (Study Abroad)

-Global Education Oregon (previously known as Study Abroad) offers study abroad programs on five continents for undergraduate students from schools throughout the U.S. GEO Course Equivalencies helps students determine how courses from Global Education Oregon (GEO) will apply toward your UO requirements.
+Global Education Oregon (previously known as Study Abroad) offers study abroad programs on five continents for undergraduate students from schools throughout the U.S. Study Abroad Course Equivalencies helps students determine how courses from Global Education Oregon (GEO) will apply toward your UO requirements.

 Other Pages of Interest

 The minimum full-time study load is twelve credits for undergraduates and nine credits for graduate students; the half-time study load for undergraduates is six credits and for graduate students is five credits.
 Read more: Enrollment & Study Load Limits.